Worcester Greenstar Ri Troubleshooting [Common Problems & Fixes]

-Alternatively, keep reading, and we’ll try and uncover a few explanations for why you’re seeing certain error codes, the boiler problems they represent, and what to do next.
+Alternatively, keep reading, and we’ll try offer a few explanations for why you’re seeing certain error codes, the boiler problems they represent, and what to do next.

 *Note.
 Do not attempt to fix your boiler.
 Speak to a Gas Safe registered repair company.

 No Green Light: Burner on Indicator